PODI4202 Progression of Clinical Practice 1

 - 6 points

-- Typically this unit is assessed in the following ways: (1) assignment; (2) clinical assessment; and (3) in-training assessment.
+- Indicative assessments in this unit are as follows: (1) assignment/s; (2) clinical assessment/s; and (3) in-training assessment/s.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 clinic and labs conducted every day and times are according to allocated groups